Linear programming bounds for hyperbolic surfaces: Multiplicity of the first eigenvalue

 \begin{rem} It is easy to modify the proof of \thmref{thm:mult} to bound the total number of eigenvalues in an interval $[a,b]$ assuming that $\lambda_1(M)\in [a,b]$ (see \cite[Lemma 3.2]{Klein}).
 This more general version of the criterion implies that under the same hypotheses as above, the total number of eigenvalues contained in the given interval is bounded by the same quantity $C g / \log(g)^3$. \end{rem}

 See \cite[Corollary 1.7]{GLST} for a similar result showing that for any compact interval $I$ contained in $[0,1/4)\cup(1/4,\infty)$, the multiplicity of any eigenvalue in $I$ grows at most sublinearly with the genus $g$ with probability tending to $1$ as $g \to \infty$ with respect to the Weil--Petersson measure.
 See also \cite[Corollary 6]{Monk}.
+An upper bound on $m_1$ of the form $O(g/\log g)$ was recently proved in \cite{LetrouitMachado} for negatively pinched surfaces with systole bounded away from zero.

 We then combine the sublinear upper bound from \propref{prop:sublinear} with a previous (linear) upper bound from \cite{Klein} for slightly smaller $\lambda_1$ to obtain a global upper bound on $m_1$ in large genus.